GlobalNamesArchitecture/GlobalNamesArchitecture.github.io/_posts/2015-05-20-idigbio-client.md

 Ruby before the hackathon starts.
 And [Greg Traub][greg] and I are releasing [iDigBio API Client][gem] written in Ruby today.

-Greg started to make ruby gem at [iDigBio][gregclient].
+Greg started to make a Ruby client at [iDigBio][gregclient].
 I took his code and refactored it into a [Ruby gem][gem].
 So now instead of 0 we have 2 Ruby clients :smile: